wrightcameron/picoCTF-challenges/generalSkills/wave-a-flag/solution.md

 ## Solution
 This is solved by just running the binary, but running binaries is dangerous.

-Here are notes on analysing a binary through Linux commands [10 ways to analyze binary files on Linux](https://opensource.com/article/20/4/linux-binary-analysis)
+Here are notes on analyzing a binary through Linux commands [10 ways to analyze binary files on Linux](https://opensource.com/article/20/4/linux-binary-analysis)

 Using commands from this article, the binary itself doesn't appear to complex, those